Azure/AML-Kubernetes/docs/simple-train-cli.md

    |-- job.yml
    ```

    As you can see from above, the project simply contains a job YAML file and some Python training scripts.
 In general, this a very typical project setup for Azure Arc-enabled ML training.
-Let's take a look a job YAML file:
+Let's take a look at job YAML file:

    ```yaml
    experiment_name: Tutorial-sklearn-mnist